-Students transferring from an accredited graduate program may transfer a maximum of six (6) unit hours when the courses transferred are equivalent and have direct applicability to the students' program design.
+Students transferring from an accredited graduate program may transfer a maximum of six unit hours (or nine units for the M.A.
+Induction option) when the courses transferred are equivalent and have direct applicability to the students' program design.
 Only courses with a grade of "B" (3.0), or higher will be considered for transfer toward the M.A. degree.
 Units being considered for transfer must have been taken no more than five years before the time of admission.
 No transfer unit can be granted for course work used for a degree awarded by another institution.
 All core courses must be taken at VUSC.
 The Director of the Graduate Program in Education must approve all transfers of units prior to admission.